carloscastellanos/teaching/480/Spring 2025/workshops/workshop3.md

 ## Workshop Outline

-Interactive Cultural Experiences Using AR & Locative Media
+1. Interactive Cultural Experiences Using AR & Locative Media
 - Organize into your final project groups
 - As a group, review examples of AR and locative media we've discussed in class (e.g., _Lapse_, _Portal to an Alternative Reality_, _Night Walk for Edinburgh_), and others if you like.
-- Discuss
+- Select some questions for discussion (see lecture slides, or come up with your own).

+2. Conceptualizing Your Project